Stora Enso develops and produces solutions based on wood and biomass for a range of industries and applications worldwide.

 Finally, Stora Enso and TRÄ Group have signed a joint development agreement to improve the construction efficiency and increase the digitalization in the industry´s value chain with services for healthy and affordable living.
 The target is to make the design and specification of wooden buildings easier, attaining smarter manufacturing and construction.

-To learn more about Stora Enso's projects and initiatives, please consult:
+To learn more about Stora Enso's projects and initiatives for sustainable construction, please consult:

 Some of these cookies are essential, while others help us improve your experience by providing insights into how the site is being used.